It’s 11:31 pm

 But the BEST story for me was “New Year’s Eve” which written by Kevin Kolsch and Dennis Widmyer and directed by Adam Egypt Mortimer.
 I wasn’t expecting much for this story because Kolsch and Widmyer had also written the worst story in their on “Valentine’s Day” which kick started “Holidays” in a bad way.
 So to see these two create a kick ass story to end this film was a pleasant treat.

 I enjoyed two other stories….”Father’s Day” which was written and directed by Anthony Scott Burns and features Michael Gross as a father looking to reconnect with a long lost daughter.
-I also thought “Easter”,while featuring a threadbare plot of a girl who should have listened to her mother about going to sleep instead of trying to see the Easter Rabbit.
+I also thought “Easter” was decent,despite featuring a threadbare plot of a girl who should have listened to her mother about going to sleep instead of trying to see the Easter Rabbit.

 You can pick up a copy of Holidays here on Amazon.